run-ai/docs/docs/admin/researcher-setup/cli-install.md

 sudo rm -rf /usr/local/bin/runai /usr/local/runai
 ```

-If you have installed using a custom path, delete all Run:AI files in this path.
+If you have installed using a custom path, delete all Run:ai files in this path.

-## Use Run:AI on Windows
+## Use Run:ai on Windows

 Install [Docker for Windows](https://docs.docker.com/docker-for-windows/install/){target=_blank}.